top of page

 WHY THIS GUIDE MATTERS

-Adaptive kayaking can be a realistic, meaningful option for many patients—but only when the right supports are in place.
+Adaptive kayaking can be a realistic, meaningful option for many clients—but only when the right supports are in place.
 This guide focuses on helping clinicians understand what to look for, how to think about equipment selection, and how adaptive solutions can reduce barriers so more people can safely enjoy time on the water.

 DOWNLOAD THE GUIDE